slowli/arithmetic-parser/eval/README.md

 (Both built-in integer types and big integers from [`num-bigint`] are supported.)
-The interpreter provides support for native functions, which allows to overcome some syntax limitations (e.g., the lack of control flow can be solved with native `if` / `loop` functions).
+The interpreter provides support for native functions, which allows to overcome some syntax limitations (e.g., the lack of control flow can be solved with native `if` / `while` functions).
 Native functions and opaque reference types allow effectively embedding the interpreter into larger Rust applications.

 The interpreter is somewhat opinionated on how to interpret language features